bentley-historical-library/bhl_rmw_docs/transfer_from_media.md

 Transferring data from a 5.25" floppy disk requires the use of Device Side Data's FC5025 Floppy Controller and associated software.

-- Insert the floppy disk into the external 5.25" disk drive and connect to the RMW.
+- Insert the 5.25" floppy disk into the external 5.25" disk drive and connect to the RMW.

 - Because the drive will not appear in Windows Explorer, click on the 'Disk Image and Browse' icon.

 ![Disk Image and Browse](images/disk_image_browse.png "Disk Image and Browse")

 - Once the program opens, you must select the correct disk type from the drop down menu at the top of the window.
 This may involve some trial and error.
-While many of the floppies reviewed by the Bentley thus far have been MS-DOS formatted, there are a good number of options.
+While many of the floppies received by the Bentley thus far have been MS-DOS formatted, there are a good number of options.

 ![FC5025 Interface](images/fc5025_interface.jpg "FC5025 Interface")